Monday, December 12, 2022

 Saturday, October 15, 2022

-#76.
-Role of personalities in the human swarm intelligence [population]
+#69.
+Role of Personalities in the Human Swarm Intelligence [population]

 PO

-PrĂ©cis: each of the Big Five personality traits is a dimension along which people differ in some socially important behavioral threshold.
-These are, respectively: openness > uptake of innovations; conscientiousness > uptake of taboos; extraversion > committing to collectivism*; agreeableness > becoming militant; neuroticism > engaging in/submitting to persecution.
+Each of the Big Five personality traits may be a dimension along which people differ in some socially important behavioral threshold.
+These are, respectively: openness > uptake of innovations; conscientiousness > uptake of taboos; extraversion > committing to collectivism*; agreeableness (-) > becoming militant; neuroticism > engaging in/submitting to persecution.
 The personality trait is written on the left of the ">" and the putatively impacted social threshold is on the right.

 A metaphor that suggests itself is lighting a camp fire.
 The spark is first applied to the tinder.
 Ignition of the tinder ignites the kindling.
 Ignition of the kindling ignites the small sticks.
 Ignition of the small sticks ignites the big sticks, and everything is consumed.